josuneha/AzureBigData-analytics/Whiteboard-design-session/WDS-student-guide-Big-data-and-visualization.md

 Directions: With all participants at your table:

-1. Identify any customer needs that are not addressed with the proposed solution.
+1. Identify any customer needs that are not addressed with the proposed solution

-2. Identify the benefits of your solution.
+1. Identify the benefits of your solution

-3. Determine how you will respond to the customer's objections.
+1. Determine how you will respond to the customer's objections

 Prepare a 15-minute chalk-talk style presentation to the customer.